Reviews You Can Rely On

 Midweight

-Midweight socks are made for all types of activity – from wearing on the work site to day hiking to long-distance running.
+Midweight socks are made for all types of activity –- from wearing them on the work site to day hiking and long-distance running.
 These socks incorporate more cushioning than the lightweight competitors and are more durable as a result.
 Midweight socks that are made for high-intensity use, whether work or play, often incorporate a thinner, more breathable upper to ensure that the foot can breathe as your heart rate and perspiration increase.
 While not necessarily designed with warmth in mind, they will provide more warmth than a lightweight sock.

 socks - midweight socks have more padding and are slightly thicker, i.e...